 In the event of an "act of God" or emergency situation whereby the playing of games is in jeopardy or in doubt, the Athletic Directors will contact the officers (President, Vice-President, Secretary-Treasurer) in writing or by phone as soon as possible.
-The officers will confer and make a decision and communicate it to all the ADs.
+The officers will confer, decide and communicate it to all the ADs.

-If possible, cancelled games will be rescheduled and such games will be regarded as a regular game on the schedule, i.e., if a team elects not to participate, it will forfeit the game.
+If possible, cancelled games will be rescheduled & such games will be regarded as a regular game on the schedule, i.e., if a team elects not to participate, it will forfeit the game.